imarc/handbook/backend.markdown

 	phpcs --standard=psr1,psr2 .

-iMarc specific items that PSR 1 and 2 don't address can be found below.
+iMarc exceptions to PSR standards and specific items that PSR 1 and 2 don't address can be found below.

+### Line Breaks

+Set your text editor to only use Unix line-break (\n), not Windows (\r\n) or Mac (\r) breaks.

+### Indenting & Spacing

+Use tab character at the beginning of a line.
+A tab is expected to represent the width of four spaces.
+For inline spacing, use spaces, not tabs.

+	if (condition) {
+		action(); // indented with one tab
+	}
+	$foo      = "bar";    //lined up with spaces
+	$foo_bar  = "foobar"; //lined up with spaces

+Since inline content is lined up with spaces, a mono spaced font is always used when editing code.

 ### Complicated conditions